Statue of Liberty Museum: Exhibits

 The original torch, carried by Liberty from 1886 to 1984, is located in the museum.
 The museum includes exhibits relating to the statue's construction and history, and a theater where visitors can watch an aerial view of the statue.
 The exhibits include more than 500 photographs and graphics from more than 100 different sources.
 Examples include rare historic photos of the statue's construction from the Musée Bartholdi in Colmar, France, and sketches of early designs for the pedestal from the Library of Congress.
 The exhibition was designed by Edwin Schlossberg’s New York firm ESI Design.

 Funding

-The museum was funded privately by Diane von Fürstenberg, Michael Bloomberg, Jeff Bezos, Coca-Cola, NBCUniversal, the family of Laurence Tisch and Preston Robert Tisch, Mellody Hobson, and George Lucas.
+The museum was funded privately by Diane von Fürstenberg, Michael Bloomberg, Jeff Bezos, Coca-Cola, NBCUniversal, the family of Laurence Tisch and Preston Robert Tisch, and Mellody Hobson and George Lucas.
 Von Fürstenberg headed the fundraising for the museum, and the project raised more than $40 million in fundraising as of its October 6, 2016, groundbreaking.